 Flanner may have Elmo the Tarantula but B.P. has Carlton, fierce protector of the women in B.P.
-[Photo by Ken McAlpine] Professorship established will be established at Notre Dame in honor of Franklin D. Schurz, veteran South Bend editor, publisher and civic leader, Rev. Theodore M. Hesburgh, University president, announced Sunday.
-Hesburgh said that the Schurz Communications Foundation, Inc., is endowing the new faculty chair in the Department of Management of the College of Business Administration.
-Schurz served on the Board of Trustees from 1964 to 1971 and continues as a trustee emeritus of the University.
-"The Franklin D. Schurz Professorship in Management will greatly strengthen Notre Dame's endeavors to develop professionally competent and morally responsible executives for business and industry," Hesburgh said.
-"It is a tribute of his family and associates to a man who for more that fifty years has exemplified leadership and integrity in newspaper publishing, in the wider field of communications, and in our South Bend community.
+[Photo by Ken McAlpine] Professorship established A professorship in management will be established at Notre Dame in honor of Franklin D. Schurz, veteran South Bend editor, publisher and civic leader, Rev. Theodore M. Hesburgh, University president, announced Sunday.
+Hesburgh said that the Schurz Communications Foundation, Inc., is endowing the new faculty chair in the Department of Management of the College of Business Admini-Schurz served on the Board of Trustees from 1964 to 1971 and continues as a trustee emeritus of the University.
+'The Franklin D. Schurz Professorship in Management will greatly strengthen Notre Dame's endeavors to develop professionally competent and morally responsible executives for business and industry," Hesburgh said.
+"It is a tribute of his family and associates to a man who for more that fifty years has exemplified leadership and integrity in newspaper publishing, in the wider field of communications, and in our and Cablevision of South Bend community.
 Notre Coral Springs, FL.

-A professorship in management Dame is honored that his name will be linked with the University in perpetuity."
+Dame is honored that his name will be linked with the University in perpetuity."
 Bro.
 Leo Ryan, dean of the College of Business Administration, in expressing the gratitude of its faculty and students, said that a serach committee is being formed to seek candidates for the Schurz Professorship.
 The committee, he said, will seek a senior scholar in the field of management who has outstanding credentials in teaching and research.
 The formal inauguration of the professorship will be held at a later date.
 Schurz Communications, Inc., with Warren G. Wheeler, Jr., as its president, is the parent company of the South Bend Tribune Corp. and WSBT, Inc. It also owns newspapers in Bloomington and Bedford, IN; Hagerstown, MD; El Centro, Brawley, Inio and Coachella, CA; and Danville, KY; WDBJ-Television in Roanoke, VA; Antietam Cablevision in Hagerstown and Cablevision of Coral Springs, QUIKIE!!
-SPECIAL T - SHIRT NIGHT The first 150 riders Bwill get a T - shirt and an all night pass to ride the QUICKIE for only \$2!!
-THIS FRIDAY NIGHT FEB 17 Sophomore Class HAPPY HOUR \$2.00 All the Beer You Can Drink!
+SPECIAL T - SHIRT GIVE - A - WAY NIGHT The first 150 riders Bwill get a T - shirt and an all night pass to ride the QUICKIE for only \$2!!
+THIS FRIDAY NIGHT